Async Event API Documentation

 Use Cases

 Document REST APIs with full endpoint specifications, OpenAPI import and export, seven HTTP methods, parameters, request and response bodies linked to shared schemas, authentication schemes, and a published API browser.
-REST is one of six API types (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP) sharing a unified schema layer.
+REST is part of the API documentation suite (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP) sharing a unified schema layer.

 Document GraphQL APIs with queries, mutations, subscriptions, custom scalars, directives, interfaces, and per-operation authentication in NeoArc Studio.